-The M155 Windrower is designed to be driven on the road with the engine-forward to provide better visibility for the Operator, and improved stability for the machine.

-Refer to Section 6.3.6.3 Engine-Forward Operation.
-The windrower is capable of being driven on the road in cab-forward, but at a reduced speed, and under restricted conditions.
+The M205 Windrower is designed to be driven on the road with the engine-forward to provide better visibility for the operator and improved stability for the machine.
+Refer to Section 6.3.6.3, Engine-forward Operation.
+The windrower are capable of being driven on the road in cab-forward but at a reduced speed and under restricted conditions.